lijumjose/VIPMP/src/pages/docs/market_segments/index.md

 3. Set market sub-segment for customers

    - A customer’s market sub-segment can only be set by the customer in the Adobe Admin Console.
    - Sandbox for testing the sub-segment can be set in the sandbox partner portal.
-Read more about [Sandbox user guide](../../technical-assets/index.md).
+Read more about the [Sandbox user guide](../../technical-assets/index.md).
-   - API endpoints avaialable to manage this workflow: [GET Customer API](../customer_account/get_customer_account.md).
+   - API endpoints available to manage this workflow: [GET Customer API](../customer_account/get_customer_account.md).

 4. Transfer customers to your marketplace (Customer only)

-   - Customers with any market segment can be transferred as long as the new reseller is enabled to sell into the customer’s market segment.
+   - Customers with any market segment can be transferred as long as the new reseller can sell into the customer’s market segment.
 API endpoints available to manage this workflow:
      - [POST Create Transfer API](../reseller_change/commit_transfer.md)
      - [GET Customer API](../customer_account/get_customer_account.md)